Akkudoktor-EOS/EOS/README.md

 This document describes the structure and data types of the JSON output returned by the Flask server, with a forecast period of 48 hours.

+**Note**: The first value of "Last_Wh_pro_Stunde", "Netzeinspeisung_Wh_pro_Stunde" and "Netzbezug_Wh_pro_Stunde", will be set to null in the JSON output and represented as NaN or None in the corresponding classes' data returns.
+This approach is adopted to ensure that the current hour's processing remains unchanged.

 ## JSON Output Fields (as of 30.7.2024)

 ### Explanation of the Output Fields